 Python List Methods: A Practical Guide to Work with Lists

 When calling a method you usually pass an argument to it.
-In some cases, you can call a list method without passing any argument (e.g. with the pop() method).
+Sometimes, you call a list method without passing any argument (e.g. with the pop() method).

 Here is what the syntax to call a list method looks like: